jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_connect_accountgrantpermissions.md

 ---
 title: Grant account permissions
 last_updated: July 29, 2016
-summary: "Spotlight connects to the SQL Server instance using the authentication defined by SQL Server | Connection Details.
-Spotlight requires necessary account permissions to connect to the SQL Server instance.
-Typically the account will be a member of the sysadmin server role.
-It could be a SQL Server login (such as 'sa').
-It could be the Windows account that runs the Spotlight Diagnostic Server provided that account is trusted by the SQL Server."
+summary: "In some environments it may not be feasible for Spotlight to connect to the SQL Server instance server with an account that is a member of the sysadmin server role.
+The following instructions are provided for these environments.
+Note that there are known issues with this procedure as documented below."
 sidebar: c_sqlserver_sidebar
 permalink: sqlserver_connect_accountgrantpermissions.html
 folder: ConnectSQLServer
 ---

-In some environments the above may not be feasible.
-The following instructions are provided for these environments.
-Run the following SQL script (as sysadmin) to grant the required permissions to user **TrustedUser**.
-Note the comment lines at the end of the script and un-comment as appropriate for your environment.

 ## Known issues with this script